 I hope you'll find some value in following my journey.

-I ran the engineering for EPOS — a point-of-sale provider in Singapore — for 3 years.
-Our business thesis was that POS systems were the way we could ‘own’ a business's data, which in turn would form the beachhead from which we could sell other products like CRMs, inventory management, accounting packages, etc. We pivoted to this business after a year of consulting, sold both hardware and software, and went from 0 to $4.5 million annual revenue in two years.
+I ran the engineering for EPOS — a point-of-sale provider in Singapore — for three years.
+Our business thesis was that POS systems were the way we could ‘own’ a business's data, which in turn would form the beachhead from which we could sell other products like CRMs, inventory management, accounting packages, etc. We pivoted to this business after a year of consulting, sold both hardware and software, and bootstrapped our way from 0 to $4.5 million annual revenue in two years.

 I like Python, Go, green tea and cats, and good books — lots of good books, though you can probably guess from this site.